isaacs/prismjs-terminal/README.md

   straightforward to take a PrismJS CSS file and turn all the `color: #...` lines into `chalk.hex('#...')` calls.

+  Theme objects can be either a Map or object where the keys are the selectors and the values are either a styling function or an array of styling functions to be applied in order.

   - `debug` This just dumps the code wrapped in `<tag>...</tag>` to see what the token names are.
+Useful for tests and such.
+  - `plain` No styling, just the code as plain text.
-  - `github` Port of GHColors prismjs theme
+  - `github` Port of GHColors prismjs theme.
-  - `moria` Inspired by Vim Moria color scheme
+  - `moria` Inspired by Vim Moria color scheme.
-  - `prismDark` Port of the `prism-dark` PrismJS theme
+  - `prismDark` Port of the `prism-dark` PrismJS theme.
-  - `xonokai` Port of the `xonokai` PrismJS theme
+  - `xonokai` Port of the `xonokai` PrismJS theme.